United States Senate Judiciary Subcommittee on Bankruptcy and the Courts

-The United States Senate Health Subcommittee on Employment and Workplace Safety is one of the three subcommittees within the Senate Committee on Health, Education, Labor and Pensions.

-The Senate Judiciary Subcommittee on Bankruptcy and the Courts is one of seven subcommittees within the Senate Judiciary Committee.
+The Senate Judiciary Subcommittee on Bankruptcy and the Courts was one of seven subcommittees within the Senate Judiciary Committee in the 113th Congress.

 Jurisdiction

 Jurisdiction: (1) Federal court jurisdiction, administration and management; (2) Rules of evidence and procedure; (3) Creation of new courts and judgeships; (4) Bankruptcy; (5) Legal reform and liability issues; (6) Local courts in territories and possessions.